Betty Van

 Photo of Betty Van

-Vocalist Betty Van began her career singing on Los Angeles radio station KHJ at age 17.
-When she graduated from high school, she toured with Kenny Baker’s orchestra before being invited to join Benny Goodman in mid-1937.
-She remained with the band only a few months, replaced by Martha Tilton in October.
+Born in Dos Palos, California, Van grew up in Fresno, where her father ran a meat market.
+She began her singing career on Los Angeles radio station KHJ at age 17.
+After graduating from high school, she toured with Kenny Baker’s West Coast orchestra before being invited to join Benny Goodman in mid-1937.
+Van remained with the Goodman for only a few months, replaced by Martha Tilton in October.
 After leaving Goodman, she sang on the nightclub circuit.

 In 1939, Van was with Vito Musso’s orchestra.
 When Musso, a former Goodman saxophonist, turned his band over to Johnny “Scat” Davis in mid-1939, Van remained, but in October Davis decided to change gears from swing to sweet music, and both she and Musso left.
 Musso formed a new band with Van as vocalist.